My Bloody Valentine (film)

-My Bloody Valentine is a 1981 Canadian slasher film directed by George Mihalka from a screenplay by John Beaird.
-It features an ensemble cast that includes Paul Kelman, Lori Hallier, and Neil Affleck.
-The plot tells about a group of young adults who decide to throw a Valentine's Day party, only to incur the vengeful wrath of a maniac in mining gear who begins a killing spree.
+My Bloody Valentine is a 1981 Canadian slasher film directed by George Mihalka and written by John Beaird, from a story by Stephen Miller.
+The film stars Paul Kelman, Lori Hallier, and Neil Affleck.
+It follows young adults in a mining town who plan a Valentine's Day party despite warnings tied to a local legend about a murderous miner.